- Some ugly cats on this list are hairless but not hypoallergenic. That is due to oils and dander on the skin rather than on the fur itself.

 With their massive ears, long, narrow snouts, and wrinkled skin, the Peterbald is perhaps one of the ugliest cats in the world.
 It originated from the Russian city of St. Petersburg in 1994 with a cross between a Donskoy and an Oriental Shorthair.

-While they do carry a hairless gene, kittens can actually be born with a bald, flocked, brush, or straight coat with all kinds of different colors and patterns.
+While they do carry a hairless gene, kittens can actually be born with a bald, flocked, brushed, or straight coat with all kinds of different colors and patterns.
 However, the genetics behind this process here aren’t very well understood.

 They are otherwise very intelligent, playful, and affectionate cats that typically form strong bonds with the owner and develop peaceful relationships with other pets.